vicgc/nixpkgs-1/nixos/modules/flyingcircus/packages/fcmanage/README.rst

     Set to false to disable the timer (default: true).
 Note that you must run fc-manage at least once manually after resetting this options, else the change will not be picked up.

+flyingcircus.agent.with-maintenance
+    Build channel updates when they arrive, but defer activation to a scheduled maintenance window.
+Maintenance is scheduled automatically.

 flyingcircus.agent.steps
     Controls the configuration steps which are run each time the timer triggers.